dictoon/marks/README.md

-marks
+Marks
 =====

-A port of Jeroen Janssens marks' tools to Windows.
+A port of Jeroen Janssens marks' tools to Windows (does not require PowerShell).

 See http://jeroenjanssens.com/2013/08/16/quickly-navigate-your-filesystem-from-the-command-line.html for the blog post describing the original tools.

 Installation
 ============